MaskeyDude/frontendmentor-product-preview-card-component/README.md

 ### Continued development

-<h4>Making mobile friendly websites are kinda difficult but I'll be glad to continue doing it</h4>
+Making mobile friendly websites are kinda difficult but I'll be glad to continue doing it

 ### Useful resources